Should I Ask Again Or Move On?

 5. When they cancel without trying to reschedule

-People who care will offer another time.
+People who care offer another time.

 When these signs show up, more effort won’t fix it.